particle-iot/workshop-mesh-spectra/content/docs/ch2.md

 12. Plug an Ethernet cable back into your FeatherWing and repeat the last few steps.
 Everything should work.

-Congratulations on setting up your first Mesh network and exploring how Mesh devices work together!
-In our last lab, we'll look at how to explicitly send messages between Mesh devices, as well as using Particle functions, variables and cloud events.
+Congratulations on setting up your first Particle Mesh network and exploring how mesh devices work together!
+In our last lab, you'll learn how to explicitly send messages between Mesh devices, as well as using Particle Cloud Functions, variables and Device Cloud events.